ferrannadeu/IgCaller/README.md

 #### Reconstructing the IG gene rearrangements and oncogenic translocations from WGS

 IgCaller is a python program designed to fully characterize the immunoglobulin gene rearrangements and oncogenic translocations in lymphoid neoplasms from whole-genome sequencing data.
+For more information: https://rdcu.be/b5tsw.

 ![alt text](https://github.com/ferrannadeu/IgCaller/blob/master/IgCaller_workflow.jpg)